 Breast Biopsies: What Women Need to Know

-A new study just reported in JAMA is raising questions about the accuracy of breast biopsy results – particularly those results that fall somewhere between normal and a breast cancer diagnosis.
+A 2015 study out of the University of Washington School of Medicine raised questions about the accuracy of breast biopsy results – particularly those results that fall somewhere between normal and a breast cancer diagnosis.
 Here’s what women need to know.

 Each year about 1.6 million U.S. women have breast biopsies to clarify questions that arise from an abnormal mammogram or breast ultrasound.
 Biopsies involve removing a small piece of tissue to be evaluated in a laboratory by a doctor specializing in pathology.